rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 In the context of this book, let’s call this 'thinking'.

-how does thinking operates in our head ?
+How does thinking operates in our head ?

 One sound after the other.

 We think by putting sounds from our known language one after the other in our head.
+If we think "I am going to the supermarket", we have to say every sound (one after the other) in a mental narrative.

 This concept of thinking is different than imagination and dreams.
 With imagination we are putting images one after the other, creating a cinema effect inside our head.
 With thinking, we are concatenating one sound after the other with our known language.